USS Buck (DD-761): Service history

-Korea
+Korea and Vietnam

 Late in 1950, as a unit of Destroyer Division 71, Buck joined the United Nations Forces in Korea.
 While there she suffered considerable damage in a collision with the destroyer John W. Thomason.
 Buck was ordered back to the west coast after temporary repairs at Sasebo, Japan.
 Between January and March 1951 she underwent repairs at Bremerton, Washington, and then returned to Korean waters arriving 30 April 1951.
 She operated with United Nations Forces until July when she returned to the west coast.
 In January 1952 Buck, with Destroyer Division 71, departed for another tour in the Western Pacific.
 She operated with the shore bombardment forces and with the fast carrier task force until returning to San Diego 11 July 1952.
 On her sixth Far Eastern tour, between 21 February and 22 September 1953, she operated with TF's 72, 77, 95, 96, and 97 off Korea until the Armistice was declared.

-Buck continued operations along the western seaboard and completed at least three more Far Eastern cruises.
+Buck remained with the Pacific Fleet for the next two decades, conducting periodic deployments to the Far East.
+During these cruises, Buck escorted aircraft carriers, conducted anti-submarine warfare exercises and carried out security patrols off China and the Formosa Strait.
+Following a Fleet Rehabilitation and Modernization (FRAM) II conversion in 1961–62, the destroyer resumed Far East deployments, conducting her first Vietnam cruise in 1965, during which she carried out Market Time maritime interdiction patrols.

-Buck received six battle stars for her Korean service.
+Buck received six battle stars for her Korean service and six battle stars for Vietnam service.